RLOpenCatalyst/rg-doc/source/nextflow.rst

 		b.
 The pattern to match samples to be processed as inputs to the pipeline.
 Eg. /data/ggal/*_{1,2}.fq.
 It can also point to a csv or tsv file that contains details of the files to be processed.

 	* OutputDataLocation
 		a.
-Defaultly you can see the output path in the field.
+You can see the output path in the field.
 		b.
 You can see the product names with  realted paths when you search in  the OutputDataLocation field.
 		c.
 You can see the filter options like All/Studies/Shared/ProjectStorage/Study.
 		d.
 You can see the default option like "**All**" in the filter.